Jie-Lii/DeepASMM/README.md

 |    biopython    |    1.79     |
 |    tqdm         |    4.62.3   |

-Some test cases have also been verified to run on *tensorFlow 1.15*.
+Some test cases have also been verified to run on *tensorflow 1.15*.

 For more required packages, please refer to the [requirements.txt](requirements.txt) file in this project.